 What are the Fire Safety Regulations In England?

 You live or work in a shared or commercial building in England, and are concerned about the safety from fire.
 There is no need to worry because the Fire Safety Regulations UK set clear rules to protect everyone from fire risks.
 These regulations make building owners and managers accountable for fire assessments, alarms, and emergency routes.
-You can also get guidance from the Property Management Company, which offers comprehensive property management services to help your building meet all fire safety requirements.

 Which Buildings Are Covered By The Fire Safety Regulations?